Bolts & Blip

-Bolts and Blip is a computer-animated television series aired on Teletoon from 2010 to 2011.
+Bolts & Blip is an animated television series that aired on Teletoon from 2010 to 2011.
 The show has also aired on 3net at 10:30 am on Sundays, and The CW's Saturday morning block, Vortexx, from July 13, 2013 at 8:30 a.m.

 Plot

-The series is a comic action adventure set on the moon in 2080.
-It follows two central city misfits, Bolts & Blip, who accidentally find themselves as members of the Lunar League's last placed team the Thunderbolts.
+The series is a comic action adventure set on the Moon in 2080.
+It follows two central city misfits, Bolts and Blip, who accidentally find themselves as members of the Lunar League's last placed team the Thunderbolts.
 With the help of their rag-tag band of teammates, the two friends discover what they are made of in this intergalactic sports circuit.